-The results are presented in Figure 7.
+Figure 10 depicts the results.
 Because a node split has a transient state (see Section 6) whose duration depends on the cache line replacement rate, we present the results for the cache line counter enabled B+ tree as two data series: one corresponding to transient states ending immediately (an upper bound for performance), and one for transient states lasting indefinitely (a lower bound).

 Cache line counters outperform the other consistency preserving mechanisms for inserts.
 However, this comes at the expense of the read throughput: unlike the B+ tree versions using cache flushes and cache bypassing writes, the nodes in our B+ tree do not maintain the keys in order.
-As a result, the read throughput is 68% to 70% of that of the classic B+ tree for 256 B values, and 88% to 90% for 4 KB values.
+As a result, the read throughput decreases by 30% to 32% for 256 B values, and by 10% to 12% for 4 KB values.
 A possible solution is to lazily sort nodes during periods of low update load, but we leave this for future work.